Streamline upwind Petrov–Galerkin pressure-stabilizing Petrov–Galerkin formulation for incompressible Navier–Stokes equations: Streamline upwind Petrov–Galerkin formulation for incompressible Navier–Stokes equations

 It is well known that SUPG-PSPG stabilization does not exhibit excessive numerical diffusion if at least second-order velocity elements and first-order pressure elements ($\mathbb{P}_2-\mathbb{P}_1$) are used.

+Goal-Oriented Error Estimation for the Navier–Stokes Equations

+The goal-oriented approach to finite element error estimation introduces an adjoint (dual) problem whose solution provides a weight function that measures the sensitivity of a functional of interest with respect to the residual of the governing equations.